hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 - Always strictly validate and limit CORS `allowed_origins` in production environments to prevent cross-origin vulnerabilities and data leaks.
 - The scripts bucket must always be enabled in `default_region_buckets`.
 It is used to deliver the `deploy_wordpress.sh` and `healthcheck.php` script to EC2.
 Without it, WordPress cannot be deployed.
 - **S3 Bucket Ownership Controls**:
-  The `BucketOwnerPreferred` ownership model is used in this module, as **ACLs are necessary for compatibility with S3 logging** and legacy access patterns.
-The setting allows the bucket owner to have full control over objects, even when they are uploaded by other AWS services (like ALB logs and CloudTrail).
-  This configuration ensures that the bucket owner has control over all objects and is essential for allowing correct log delivery and management.
+  - The module configures S3 Object Ownership based on the bucket's function and region
+  - 'BucketOwnerPreferred' is applied to log-receiving buckets (logging, alb_logs, cloudtrail) in the default region to enable ACLs required for legacy log delivery mechanisms.
+  - 'BucketOwnerEnforced' is applied to all other default region buckets (scripts, terraform_state, wordpress_media) and all replication region buckets (wordpress_media replica).
+This disables ACLs and ensures the bucket owner is the sole owner of objects, simplifying access control through IAM and Bucket Policies.
+  - Using 'BucketOwnerEnforced' where possible is the recommended modern practice for simplified access management.

 ---